 I prefer thawing my broth this way because I can quickly warm the broth without much supervision.
 Besides, it’s easy and convenient to refreeze any leftover broth.

-How long is vegetable broth good for after expiration date?
+How long is vegetable broth good for after the expiration date?

 While most store-bought vegetable broth has a best-by date, remember that this is not an ‘expiration date‘; it is just a best-by date where the product usually can and lasts long after that date.

-It’s because the date isn’t the broth’s date of expiration, but it just gives an estimation of how long you can have peak quality broth.
-So it means you can safely use the broth even weeks after the date.
+It’s because the date isn’t the broth’s expiration date, but it just estimates how long you can have peak quality broth.
+So, you can safely use the broth even weeks after the date.

 Telltale signs vegetable broth has gone bad

-While there are many vegetable broth brands available, and you can also make your own, its flavor and color vary depending on the broth.
+While many vegetable broth brands are available, and you can make your own, its flavor and color vary depending on the broth.
 And with so many variables involved, here’s how you can tell if your vegetable broth has gone wrong.

 1 Best by date:

-As every vegetable broth can and carton comes with a best-by-date, you first have to check It to find out if you can use It or not.
-Even homemade broth that’s canned and stored should have a date to help you ascertain if it’s good to use.
+As every vegetable broth can and carton comes with a best-by-date, you first have to check whether you can use it or not.
+Even homemade broth that is canned and stored should have a date to help you ascertain if it’s good to use.

 2 Quality of container: